needle-mirror/com.unity.recorder/Documentation~/index.md

 * The [FBX Exporter](https://docs.unity3d.com/Packages/com.unity.formats.fbx@latest) package includes an **FBX Recorder**, which allows you to record and export animations directly to FBX files.

+## Samples

+Various [samples](samples.md) are available with the Recorder package to help you experiment with some specific features and use cases.

+One of them allows you to [integrate FFmpeg as a custom command line encoder](samples-custom-encoder.md) in the Movie Recorder.

 ## Package technical details

 ### Installation